willegan/getvero.github.io/_articles/how-to-cancel-a-vero-account.md

+---
+layout: articles
+title: How to cancel a Vero account?
+categories: "billing"
+---

-#How to cancel a Vero account
+# How to cancel a Vero account?

 To cancel your Vero account, email [support@getvero.com](mailto:support@getvero.com).